tidalcycles/tidal-doc/docs/innards/contributing_tests.md

 ## Running tests

-Before you do anything else, it's a good idea run the tests to make sure everything completes OK.
+Before you do anything else, it's a good idea to run the tests to make sure everything completes OK.
 You can do that with the following command:

 ```haskell
 cabal test